 Is it safe to check out materials?

 Yes.
 In line with guidance from the Institute for Museum and Library Services (IMLS), returned materials will remain quarantined for 72 hours.

-When will items be due this fall?
+When will items be due this spring?

 Will physical course reserves be available?

 Access to physical reserves will be constrained.
 Due to current findings from REopening Archives, Libraries, and Museums (REALM) Project concerning surfaces and the Coronavirus, Anne E. Kresge Memorial Library will quarantine books on physical reserves for 72 hours after each use by a student during spring 2021.

 Is Interlibrary Loan available?